Catallactic/catallactic-site/docs/whitepaper.md

 By using the CryptoCommodity a heartbit of the marketplace, we can extract the economic value of the asset and this will allows to provide addtional benefits to the community.

+Besides providing a currency, the CryptoCommodity will work a foundation for additional financial services so, other citizens can propose their own CryptoCommoditi project, create their own CryptoCommodity and increae the wealt of the system.

 #### 4.5.1.
 Currency Functions